'There is no way to escape, nowhere to hide' in Syrian rebel enclave

 Bombs have pounded the area, which is home to 400,000 men, women and children, for weeks; thousands have been forced to live underground in an attempt to escape the shelling.
 The injured are often trapped without medical care that lies, inaccessible, just across the front line.

-Opposition activists say a major assault could be imminent of the enclave — the last rebel stronghold close to President Bashar al-Assad's seat of power — citing recent government reinforcements massing nearby.
+Opposition activists say a major assault could be imminent for the enclave — the last rebel stronghold close to President Bashar al-Assad's seat of power — citing recent government reinforcements massing nearby.

 “I'm writing these words and there are five planes above me, two helicopters, two Russian jets and a drone capturing everything," Firas Abdullah wrote from an underground shelter where he and more than 100 other residents were hiding.